sohampatil17/GPT4-WebAccessiblity-Project/README.md

 <a href="https://ibb.co/3k8PNQB"><img src="https://i.ibb.co/9GfdTSs/Screenshot-2024-02-23-at-12-44-13-PM.png" alt="Screenshot-2024-02-23-at-12-44-13-PM" border="0"></a>

 ## Overview
 WebAlly is an AI-powered code-writing software specifically designed for developers and designers to create ARIA-compliant websites.
 Its primary focus is on enhancing web accessibility for the disabled, particularly those with visual impairments.
 Leveraging the advanced capabilities of GPT-4 AI, WebAlly provides essential tools to make digital spaces more inclusive and accommodating.
+Techstack: OpenAI, GPT-4, TruLens, BeautifulSoup

 ## Key Functionalities